 Welcome to the Mathematics Department

-- GCSE Mathematics (AQA)
+GCSE Mathematics (Edexcel)

-- GCE Further Mathematics (AQA)
+GCE A level Further Mathematics (OCR: MEI)

 Who do I contact for more information?

-Mr N Miller (email@example.com)
+Mr N Miller-Pipe (email@example.com)

-Mathematics – CSE Mathematics
+Mathematics – GCSE Mathematics

 The Mathematics GCSE has a problem–solving focus which is designed to ensure a deep mathematical understanding.
 Students will develop an ability to tackle complex problems with logic, precision, creativity and clarity, ensuring students cultivate a range of transferable skills, and open many doors for the future.
-The GCSE provides students with a great range of topic areas to study and ensures that students are able to master the fundamentals of Mathematics.
+The GCSE provides students with a great range of topic areas to study and ensures that students are able to master the fundamentals of mathematics.

-At Key Stage 5 we offer courses that cover all abilities and enable students to further develop their Mathematics skills.
+At Key Stage 5, we offer courses that cover all abilities and enable students to further develop their mathematics skills.

 For those achieving a 5 or above - we offer the new Core Maths class.
-This has grown massively and is now one of the most popular 6th form choices.
-Core Maths is taken alongside 3 full A levels or BTEC equivalent, and is worth up to 20 UCAS points.
+This has grown massively and is now one of the most popular 6th-form choices.
+Core Maths is taken alongside 3 full A levels or BTEC equivalent and is worth up to 20 UCAS points.

 Core Maths currently runs over just 1 year and exams are sat at the end of year 12.
-There are 2 exam papers to sit.
-Future Opportunities and Careers Core Maths supports all sorts of A-levels: Social sciences (Geography, psychology, sociology, etc), the natural sciences (chemistry, biology, physics), and many other subjects including business studies.
+There are two examination papers to sit.
+Future Opportunities and Careers Core Maths supports all sorts of A Levels: social sciences (geography, psychology, sociology, etc.), the natural sciences (chemistry, biology, physics), and many other subjects including business studies.

 A Level Mathematics

 Mathematics is becoming a very popular course at Poole High School and it is regarded as a facilitating subject by Russell Group universities.
-As well as traditional areas of study the new specification includes working with a large data set and the use of programs such as Excel.
+As well as traditional areas of study, the new specification includes working with a large data set and the use of programs such as Excel.
 Studying involves discussion, individual work, note-taking and independent research.
 Success in this course depends as much on hard work as ability and a high degree of self-motivation is required.

-Students will study pure maths, which includes algebra, trigonometry and calculus; these are essential skills for all areas of mathematics.
+Students will study pure mathematics, which includes algebra, trigonometry and calculus; these are essential skills for all areas of mathematics.
 The applied topics are divided into statistics and mechanics.
 Statistics is a major part of the course and involves drawing conclusions about real life by gathering and analysing information.
 It supports subjects such as biology, economics and business studies.
 Mechanics is the mathematics of structures and movement.
 It supports other subjects such as physics and design and technology and includes topics such as forces and Newton’s laws of motion.

 Future Opportunities and Careers

 Mathematics is a highly regarded subject and opens up unlimited career possibilities.
-There is statistical evidence that people with mathematics A level earn significantly more than those without it.
+There is statistical evidence that people with mathematics A Level earn significantly more than those without it.
 Mathematics degrees contain a broad range of disciplines; other related degrees are statistics, computing and combinations of these.
-Mathematics is a useful qualification to have if you want to study accounting, sciences, engineering, economics, business studies, medicine, architecture etc. Several of our students have gone straight into engineering apprenticeships.
+Mathematics is a useful qualification to have if you want to study accounting, sciences, engineering, economics, business studies, medicine, architecture, etc. Several of our students have gone straight into engineering apprenticeships.

-A Level Further Maths
+A Level Further Mathematics

 You will also cover matrices, vectors, proof, and many more beautiful topics.
-Due to the difficulty of the course, we specify that applicants must obtain a grade 9 at GCSE to study Further Maths A Level.
+Due to the difficulty of the course, we specify that applicants must obtain a grade 9 at GCSE to study Further Mathematics A Level.

 There are 3 AS exams, with the OCR(MEI) exam board: Core Pure (AS), Modelling with Algorithms, and Mechanics Minor.

-At the end of year 13 there will be 4 exams: Core Pure, Modelling with Algorithms, Mechanics Minor, and Statistics Minor.
+At the end of year 13, there will be 4 exams: Core Pure, Modelling with Algorithms, Mechanics Minor, and Statistics Minor.

 Future Opportunities and Careers

-GCSE Mathematics Resit
+GCSE Mathematics Re-sit